 Being number one at the top of Google will give you a CTR of 34.14% (31.42%), position 2 17.63% (19.26%) CTR, and position three 11.03% (12.39%) CTR.
 You can see the pattern of decreasing click-through rates moving down the positions towards the bottom of the page.

 If your business has just made it onto page one, which is position ten, for your top search term there is a huge difference in CTR compared to a mid-position and top position result.

 If you can improve your position from ten to five, you’ll receive 3.5x (4x mobile) more visitors.
 Improving your position from ten to one, you’ll receive 21.8x (20.4x mobile) more visitors!

 Looking at the graph you’ll notice that desktop CTR decreases as you move down page one, through to page two and three.
 However, if you take a closer look at the mobile CTR from position 12 to 16 (page two), the CTR increases making it higher than positions eight to ten on page one.

 This information is worth knowing but it still doesn’t beat being on page one, in positions one to seven.
-Although being on page two can perform better that page one, it can still take effort to appear on page two if your website is not optimised.
+Although being on page two can perform better than page one, it can still take an effort to appear on page two if your website is not optimised.

 Keywords With Volume

 The next thing to consider is choosing the correct keywords.
-Some keywords are more popular than others and will have a higher search volume i.e. amount of visitors.
-With some keyword research you will be able to identify which keywords you should try to rank for.
+Some keywords are more popular than others and will have a higher search volume i.e. the number of visitors.
+With some keyword research, you will be able to identify which keywords you should try to rank for.

 This is quite a big difference if you want to get more visitors to your website and turn them into customers.